Qumulo/docs/qumulo-alerts-guide/installing-configuring/user-quota-notifications.md

 ```

+{% include important.html content="Whenever possible, for security reasons, you should configure a specific user in Active Directory that will allow you to issue lookups for specific information in the Users CN.
+In our example (above), we use the name <b>LookupUser</b>" %}

 ## Example: Configuring a default quota to use AD Lookup

 Once you have added an AD Server, configure the default quota to issue user notifications.
 Additionally, optionally disable